thinkloud-blog/blog/wp-content/plugins/google-universal-analytics/readme.txt

 = How can I get support? =

 [Fill in contact form at our website](http://onlineads.lt/contact-us/).
-We usually reply within 24 hours.
+I usually reply within 24 hours.
 Also, do not hesitate to contact us if you have any questions regarding [Google Analytics](http://onlineads.lt/contact-us/).

 = Feature that I need is not available with this plugin.
 How can I recommend a new feature? =